 Security Fixes Not Implemented

-Occasionally a centralized content delivery network (CDN) or hosting provider will go down and will take down a portion of the internet with it.
+Occasionally a centralized content delivery network (CDN) or hosting provider will go down and take down a portion of the internet with it.
+For example:

 – The entire British Airways Fleet grounded because of IT failure in 2017

-– Microsoft Azure down for 11 hours due to human error in 2018
+– Microsoft Azure was down for 11 hours due to human error in 2018

-– Google server crash in December 2020, affecting YouTube, Google Drive, Google Meet, and Gmail
+– Google servers crashed in December 2020, affecting YouTube, Google Drive, Google Meet, and Gmail

 – Fastly configuration bug on June 8, 2021 which affected Amazon, Reddit, Twitch, Github, Shopify, and Spotify.

-On January 21, 2021 Parler was taken down by AWS as well as a number of other technology companies.
-Whether you agree with the reason they were taken down or not, doesn’t it seem strange that a giant, for-profit technology company gets to decide who gets banned and who doesn’t?
+On January 21, 2021 a controversial social media site named Parler was abruptly taken down by AWS and other hosting providers.
+Whether you agree with the reason Parler was removed or not, doesn’t it seem strange that a giant, for-profit technology company gets to decide who gets banned and who doesn’t?
 Shouldn’t these decisions be left to the community?

 On January 8, 2021, the President of the United States, Donald Trump, was banned from multiple social media sites.
 Whether you agree with the reason he was banned or not, isn’t it strange that a giant for-profit technology company gets to make the decision of who gets banned from their platform and who doesn’t?
 Shouldn’t these decisions be left to the community?

-These proposals could include banning a specific user, or sets of users, that match specific criteria, or they could include guidelines or restrictions on the kind of content that is allowed in a particular platform.
+These proposals could include banning a specific user that matches specific criteria, or they could include guidelines or restrictions on the kind of content allowed in a particular platform.

 Setting things up on AWS you have to worry about creating a Virtual Private Cloud (VPC), creating your own subnetworks within the VPC, configuring ip addresses of your subnetworks, setting up security groups to ensure everything has proper access and roles within each respective subnetwork, configuring your firewall, making sure your port configurations make sense, implementing a load balancer, ensuring you have SSL certs for all domains, and making sure DNS is set up properly.

-Deploying to the Internet Computer is as simple as choosing your subnet, a replication factor, and a privacy setting.
-The Internet Computer abstracts away the majority of the complexity (SSL certs and DNS coming soon hopefully).
+Deploying to the Internet Computer could be as simple as choosing your subnet, replication factor, and privacy setting.
+The Internet Computer abstracts away the majority of the complexity.

-The Internet Computer is a new way of hosting applications on the internet that is more secure, more censorship resistant, and easier to use for developers.
-There are many technical blockchain innovations that bring about these benefits of security, decentralization, and ease of use.
+The Internet Computer is a new way of hosting applications on the blockchain that is ownership enabling, more secure, more censorship resistant, and easier to use for developers.
+There are many technical blockchain innovations (chain key cryptography) that bring about these benefits.

-ICP is a utility token that can be (1) staked inside a neuron to vote on NNS proposals and receive staking rewards, or (2) converted into cycles to be used for hosting, computation, and storage costs.
-ICP is not a currency and you will probably never buy anything with your ICP (except for cycles).
+The Internet Computer uses a utility token called ICP, which can be (1) staked inside a neuron to vote on NNS proposals and receive staking rewards, and (2) converted into cycles to be used for hosting, computation, and storage costs.